cerner/terra-core/packages/terra-list/docs/List.md

 # Terra List

-The Terra List is a structural component to vertically arrange content within list/listitems.
+The Terra List is a structural component to vertically arrange content within list/list items.

 If a list implementation contains selectable list options the role prop should be set to "listbox" for accesibility.